mhibx/wazuh-security-monitoring-lab/investigations/incident-05-account-discovery-net-user-powershell.md

 T1059.001  - Command and Scripting Interpreter: PowerShell
 ```

-The final alert therefore demonstrated that the custom rule successfully matched the event.
+The final alert demonstrated that the custom rule successfully matched the expected process and command context.

 ---